affinda/affinda-python/docs/sync_operations.md

 Create a resthook subscription.

-After a subscription is sucessfully created, we'll send a POST request to your target URL with a ``X-Hook-Secret`` header. :code:`<br />`
+After a subscription is successfully created, we'll send a POST request to your target URL with a ``X-Hook-Secret`` header. :code:`<br />`
 You need to response to this request with a 200 status code to confirm your subscribe intention. :code:`<br />`